Recently, the Rain system experienced a couple of system outages that affected our entire client base.

 Sometimes what goes wrong happens when we update the system with new functionality, and we have implemented two big changes recently to significantly minimize this possibility:

 - Beta Process - Prior to 2019, we didn’t have any way to test new updates with customers before releasing them system-wide.
 Now, we have a process where all significant updates will be available for customers to test before “going live” to everyone else.

 - Feature Flags - All updates are pushed our behind a flag so that it doesn’t change any behavior for existing users.
 Once we feel ready to “release” a change, we enable this flag for all customers.
 Pushing things out this way takes extra time, but it also allows us to quickly disable the new functionality if for any reason there is a problem with it.
 Previously it required rolling back code or creating a solution as quickly as possible.

 Problems with new feature updates occur very rarely.
-We pushed over 1200 updates over the past year, and 186 in the past 30 days, and had only a handful of those require reversing the code due to any kind of a problem.
+We pushed more than 1200 updates over the past year, and 186 in the past thirty days, and only a handful of those required reversing the code due to any kind of a problem.
 Even so, the above two measures will nearly eliminate the possibility of future updates compromising the system.

 Timely System Status Information

 Any time you experience an issue with the system being down, you can check the site below to see the latest information on the status of the system.

 Also, for more information on what you can do if we do experience an outage, please click here.